allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 In our case, it turned out that a very large percentage of data could be safely archived, which would certainly provide potential savings and eliminate the problem of an overgrown database.
 Most of this data is actually historical.

-Currently, a solution has been implemented that allows for much more scalable data archiving in the form of using a data warehouse.
+Solution has been implemented that allows for much more scalable data archiving by asynchronously loading data into warehouse.
 However, there is still a large amount of data from before the implementation of the mentioned solution, that generates significant costs in terms of the need to store it.

 The aforementioned idea seemed simple both in concept and implementation.
 However, we immediately encountered several problems.
 Exporting such large amounts of data is a time-consuming process and puts a heavy load on the database, which can cause responsiveness issues.

-Dealing with a production system, we could not afford timeouts or possible unavailability of services.
+Dealing with a production system, we could not reduce reliability and availability of services.
 In addition, the export functionality offered by the Azure portal is limited to databases up to **200GB** in size, which meant that we had to look for another solution.